nktice/AMD-AI/ROCm6.0.md

 cd ../..
 ```

-Llama-cpp-python
+Llama-cpp-python -
-2024-06-18 - Another loader, that is highly efficient in resource use, but not very fast. https://github.com/abetlen/llama-cpp-python  It may need models in GGUF format ( and not other types ).
+- Another loader, that is highly efficient in resource use, but not very fast. https://github.com/abetlen/llama-cpp-python  It may need models in GGUF format ( and not other types ).
+- Note compiling took 5:35 on my 5950x cpu... so be patient.
 ```
 ## remove old versions
 pip uninstall llama_cpp_python